yegle/pandas-website/index.rst

 *pandas* does not implement significant statistical modeling outside of linear and panel regression; for this, look to the `statsmodels project
 <http://statsmodels.sf.net>`__.
 More work is still needed to make Python a
-first class statistical modeling environment, but we are well on our way in that direction.
+first class statistical modeling environment, but we are well on our way toward that goal.

 .. *pandas* is a part of the `PyData project <http://www.github.com/pydata>`__,
 .. an attempt to synthesize the best ideas from open source into one killer data